Gorski4123/openhiun.github.com/_posts/2013-11-15-php-session-on-aws.md

 Finally restart PHP-FPM for apply setting with following commends.
 {% highlight php %}
-service php-fpm restart
+$ service php-fpm restart

-//or run php5-fpm restart
-//if you are using ubuntu or centos.
+//for php-fpm on ubuntu or centos
+$ service php5-fpm restart

+//for php on apache
+$ apachectl restart
 {% endhighlight %}